bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-02-01-newsletter.md

   Lightning both send keysend payments without payment secrets.
-Payment secrets were designed to support [multipath payments][topic multipath payments], so Eclair is leaving it up to those other node implementations to ensure they only send single-path keysend payments.
+Payment secrets were designed to support [multipath payments][topic multipath payments], so Eclair is leaving it up to those other node implementations to ensure they only send single-path keysend payments. {% assign timestamp="33:20" %}

 - [Eclair #2574][], related to the above pull request, stops including payment secrets in the keysend payments it sends.
-According to the pull request description, LND rejects keysend payments that contain a payment secret, even though such rejections are not described in the [BLIP3][] specification of keysend.
+According to the pull request description, LND rejects keysend payments that contain a payment secret, even though such rejections are not described in the [BLIP3][] specification of keysend. {% assign timestamp="33:20" %}

 - [Eclair #2540][] makes several changes to how Eclair stores data about funding and commitment transactions in preparation for later adding support for [splicing][topic splicing].
-See [#2584][eclair #2584] for the current draft pull request that would add experimental splicing support.
+See [#2584][eclair #2584] for the current draft pull request that would add experimental splicing support. {% assign timestamp="38:23" %}

 - [LND #7231][] adds RPCs and options to `lncli` for signing and verifying messages.
 For P2PKH, the format is compatible with the